the-answerai/jira-mcp/PACKAGING.md

 1. Checks out the repository code
 2. Sets up Node.js and pnpm
 3. Updates the package.json with the following changes:
-   - Renames the package to `@answerai/jira-mcp` for npm and `@bradtaylor/jira-mcp` for GitHub Packages
+   - Renames the package to `@answerai/jira-mcp` for npm
    - Sets the version based on commit messages, release tag, or manually specified version
    - Adds `publishConfig` to make the package public
    - Updates repository information